info201b-au2022/project-selmalink/docs/p01-proposal.md

 _(b)_ The CDC is funded federally, so data collection from surveys were funded federally.
 The government and citizens of the US are likely to benefit from the data.
 In terms of profit, the government will likely profit in some way.

 _(c)_ The CDC has information guidelines in place that ensure quality and personal privacy of data.
 Yes, the CDC is credible.
-Data was obtained by researching data sets in relation to covid.
+Data was obtained by researching datasets in relation to covid.
 Data sources came from surveys funded and affiliated by the government thus, very credible.

 **Covid policies for states/counties**: Political leaning, covid rates, etc. are all factors that influence what policies and regulations counties have.
 The more restrictions set for counties, the more the county might be affiliated with one political party that characterizes Covid as an extreme problem (not minor).
 Consequently more restrictions are put in place.

 _(a)_ Data was collected from global data and survey firm Dynata through a series of online interviews.
 This data was utilized by the New York Times.
 Data collected from July 2 to July 14 (assuming year was 2020 since the article was written then).
-The purpose of this data set is to highlight mask use of each county.
+The purpose of this dataset is to highlight mask use of each county.

 _(b)_ Data collected effort funded by the Canadian Pension Plan Investment Board.
 New York Times profits off the data because of the use of it in their article.
 As well as the government.